baleada/docs/src/prose/features/shared/element-api.md

 ```
 :::

-In most cases, you should use a `v-for` to programmatically create all your row elements.
+In most cases, you should use a `v-for` to programmatically render all your row elements.
 This is especially true for things like rows in a spreadsheet app, since the number of rows and the order of rows can change reactively as the user interacts with the app.

 To give `useGrid` access to your row elements in the DOM, you need to call `grid.rows.getRef`, and bind its return value to the `ref` attribute of your `v-for` element.